 Many soils in arid and semi-arid areas display significant accumulations of soluble salts in the upper horizons.
 Although these soils are generally not common in arable land, some are cultivated in marginal areas of Southern Europe.
 More frequently, salinization occurs as a result of agricultural management (especially irrigation).
 These soils are naturally not suited for SOC stabilization.
 For instance, Solonchaks displayed the lowest values of SOC (11.1 Mg SOC ha−1) in the upper 25 cm among all arable soil types in Andalusia (Muñoz-Rojas et al., 2012).

-A high sodium percentage on the cation exchange complex lets the clay particles lose their tendency to stick together when wet.
+As a result of high sodium percentage on the cation exchange complex the clay particles lose their tendency to stick together when wet.
 Soils became impermeable in depth to both water and roots, and geomorphologically unstable.
-Therefore, C management in these soils must be accompanied by important measures to prevent soil water erosion.
+Therefore, SOC management in these soils must be accompanied by important measures to prevent soil water erosion.

 Gypsisols are not frequent in Europe, being the dominant soil type in less than 0.1 % of the total area, mostly concentrated in the Ebro Basin and other areas of Spain, as well as in Sicily.
 They are limited for SOC concentration (between 0.4 and 1 g 100 g-1 for Ap horizons) because of the low reactivity of its mineral fraction, their low water-holding capacity and other physical limitations.
-Their location in arid areas makes then unsuitable for agriculture without irrigation (Herrero, 2017).
+Their location in arid areas makes them unsuitable for agriculture without irrigation (Herrero, 2017).
 Otherwise, they are mostly not used, or used for extensive grazing.
 Fertilization needs to be used at higher rates than usually calculated from crop needs.
 With irrigation, drainage and heavy fertilization, satisfactory yields of gypsum-tolerant crops can be obtained.
-Increasing SOC in these soils can be particularly challenging, as their physical-chemical properties, which can impose limitation on water retention (Moret-Fernández and Herrero, 2015), and their mineralogical composition do not favor the development of stable soil structure or organic matter complexation.
+Increasing SOC in these soils can be particularly challenging, as their physico-chemical properties can impose limitation on water retention (Moret-Fernández and Herrero, 2015), and their mineralogical compositions do not favor the development of stable soil structure or organic matter complexation.

 4.6 A stock to be protected: SOC in black soils and peats

 Peat lands are common in Northern Europe, due to wet and cold climate, while are marginal but still present in Mediterranean countries.
-In both cases peatlands have been drained for a long time to get agricultural land and by that they are prone to mineralisation at a rate leading to a loss of 0.5 to 4 cm of peat soil per year (Regina et al., 2016).
-This means that the 10-20% of peatlands drained for agriculture and forestry is now losing carbon and producing net greenhouse gas (GHG) emissions such as CO2 and N2O, whilst CH4 decreases with drainage (Berglund and Berglund, 2010; Regina et al., 2016).
+In both cases peatlands have been drained for a long time to get agricultural land and by that they are prone to mineralisation at a rate leading to a loss from 0.5 to 4 cm of peat soil per year (Regina et al., 2016).
+This means that the 10-20% of peatlands drained for agriculture and forestry are currently losing carbon and producing net greenhouse gas (GHG) emissions such as CO2 and N2O, whilst CH4 decreases with drainage (Berglund and Berglund, 2010; Regina et al., 2016).

 In most peat lands, the agricultural exploitation is limited to the most marginal lands, which in some cases are converted to forestry, but still large areas in the Nordic countries are cultivated and will lose carbon if they are not managed properly (Regina et al., 2016).
 Suggestions on how to keep the carbon in these soils are either to keep the soil covered with grasslands, perennial crops instead of annual cropping, but also by rewetting, so that the decomposition of the peat slows down (FAO, 2012; Rumpel et al., 2019).